INN breaks down the five top medical device companies in order of market cap size. Which ones made the list?

 Intuitive Surgical’s goal is to provide assistance to doctors and hospitals with its robotics-assisted platforms, including the da Vinci system.
 Roughly 5 million da Vinci procedures have been done, while the system is used by surgeons across 50 US states and 66 countries around the world.

-Becton Dickinson is another global medical technology company that is focused on medical discovery, diagnostic products and delivery of care.
+Stryker is another global medical technology company that is focused on medical discovery, diagnostic products and delivery of care.
 The company has a multi-year national partnership with Minor League Baseball as its “Official SmartRobotics Joint Replacement Partner.”

 This is an updated version of an article originally published by the Investing News Network in 2016.